dedis/cothority/ocs/README.md

 be set up.
 Additionally, the list of readers can be updated after the write of the encrypted data, so that changing groups of people can access the data, or that access can be revoked.

+It also uses [Distributed Access Rights Control](darc/README.md) to delegate write and read rights to groups of people.

 ## Basic Workflow